The Meghan Markle & Prince Harry Movie Looks Royally Awful (& We Will Be Watching)

-US network Lifetime's commitment to churning out royal content deserves its own Oscar, because the films themselves certainly won't be getting any.
-A new trailer for Harry & Meghan: A Royal Romance is here, and foreshadows the 90 minutes I'm going to spend screaming "You have no way of knowing that!" at a screen when the film airs on 13th May, just six days before the couple ties the knot IRL.
+Lifetime's commitment to steadfastly churning out royal content deserves its own Oscar, because the films themselves certainly won't be getting any.
+A new trailer for Harry & Meghan: A Royal Romance is here, and foreshadows the 90 minutes I'm going to spend screaming "You have no way of knowing that!" at a screen when the film airs on May 13, just six days before the couple ties the knot IRL.

 Advertisement